these-are-the/github-bots-youre-looking-for/README.md

 ### github bots

-But let's ass-u-me that we can all agree that github bots are being (likely non-corporal) beings that can communiacte and perform some github-related actions.
+But let's ass-u-me that we can all agree that github bots are being - *likely* _non-corporal_ - beings that can communiacte and perform some github-related actions.
 If they don't do anything github related, then they are not the bots you (or at least this page) is looking for.

 ## Physical bots